-Initial certification of State LEO shall be based on meeting the following criteria:
+Initial certification of a State LEO shall be based on meeting the following criteria:

-- 1. The individual must be a State government employee and demonstrate competence in evaluating milk testing laboratories and analysts' performance of milk laboratory test methods or Appendix N procedures as stated on the FDA-2400 Series Forms, and where appropriate, as described in SMEDP when accompanied by a representative of the FDA/LPET on an initial check laboratory evaluation.
-Initial check evaluation surveys (for certification) should not be conducted at sites that have been evaluated within the past 90 days. - 2.
-The individual must submit an acceptable written report of the milk laboratory initial check evaluation to the FDA/LPET within 60 days of the evaluation. - 3.
+- 1. The individual must be a State government employee and demonstrate competence in evaluating milk testing laboratories and analysts' performance of milk laboratory test methods or Appendix N procedures as stated on the FDA-2400 Series Forms when accompanied by a representative of the FDA/-LPET on an initial check laboratory survey.
+The Federal LEO shall accompany the State LEO to not more than two laboratories/facilities during an initial check survey for initial certification purposes.
+Initial check surveys (for certification) should not be conducted at sites that have been evaluated within the past 90 days. - 2.
+The individual must submit an acceptable written report of the milk laboratory initial check survey to the FDA/LPET within 60 days of the evaluation.
+Reports to FDA Regional Office and FDA/LPET shall be sent by email and shall include the narrative report and appropriate, completed FDA summary template only (see page 37 40). - 3.
 The individual must attend the Milk Laboratory Evaluation Officers Workshop (FDA Course #373) conducted by the FDA/LPET in conjunction with the Food and Drug Administration, State Training Team.
+If the individual does not have experience in the examination of dairy products, they must attend Course FD374 "Laboratory Examination of Dairy Products" prior to or within the year of attending the Milk Laboratory Evaluation Officers Workshop.

-Note: It is recommended that the individual attend the Milk Laboratory Evaluation Officers Workshop prior to step 1 above.
+NOTE: It is recommended that the individual attend the Milk Laboratory Evaluation Officers Workshop prior to step 1 above.

-Laboratory evaluations conducted by conditionally approved State LEOs are official.
+Laboratory evaluations conducted by conditionally approved State LEOs will be considered official.

-Conditional certification of a State LEO can occur following the initial check evaluation described above.
+Conditional certification of a State LEO can occur following the initial check survey described above.
 Full certification will be granted after the State LEO attends the next scheduled Milk Laboratory Evaluation Officers Workshop.
 Failure of a conditionally certified State LEO to attend the next scheduled Workshop, unless excused with cause by FDA/LPET, will require that the State LEO must restart the process.
-The State LEO candidate would then be required to participate in another check evaluation with a representative of the FDA/LPET, and then attend the next scheduled Workshop.
+The State LEO candidate would then be required to participate in another check survey with a representative of the FDA/LPET, and then attend the next scheduled Workshop.